 6. Stir in apples, Pecans and raisins.

-7. With a basting brush lightly coat bread pans with applesauce then sprinkle with all-purpose flour.
+a basting brush lightly coat bread pans with applesauce then sprinkle with

 8. Spoon mixture into the 2 prepped loaf pans.